stellar/soroban-quest/quests/5-custom-types/README.md

 ### Create Your Custom Types

 Ok, that was some **great** educational content, but we're back on track!
-For this quest, you must create and then use in an invocation from the soroban-cli the following custom types in your contract:
+For this quest, you must create and then use in an invocation from the stellar-cli the following custom types in your contract:

 #### Rectangle